psiphi75/ahrs/README.md

 - pitch is from vertical, going forward (about y-axis).
 - roll is from vertical, going right (about x-axis).

+`init(ax, ay, az, mx, my, mz)`

+Initalise the internal quaternion values.
+This function only needs to be called once at the beginning.
+The attitude will be set by the accelometer and the heading by the magnetometer.
+If the `doInitialisation` property is is set to `true` then this function is not requried.

+_returns:_ Object with quaternion components x, y, z, w.

 ## Debugging

 Getting the AHRS working well you need to make sure the values you provide the algorithm are sensible.
 Simple mistakes can